Ivangopei/ai-research-agent/README.md

-# The Private Research Agent
+# Private AI Research Agent

-A local-first AI Agent that automates market research.
+This project is an AI agent made to automate market research while keeping data private.
+I built this to solve a specific problem: How can we use the power of the live web without sending sensitive research data to the cloud?A local-first AI Agent that automates market research.
 It creates a privacy-preserving pipeline by integrating the **Tavily Search API** with a locally hosted **Llama 3.2** model.

 ## Features
 * **Agentic Workflow:** The AI autonomously searches the live web for real-time data, connecting Python logic to external tools.